Celeste Raack: Australia

 Originally from Sydney, New South Wales, Raack was the second leading wicket taker in the 2011–12 Sydney First Grade competition.
 That season, she also toured with the NSW Second XI for a tri-series against the Victorian Second XI, and with her leg spinners bagged a match-winning 4–11 in one of the matches.
 Additionally, she represented NSW at the U18 National Championship, claiming eight wickets at 8.88 with a best of 4–14.

 For the 2012–13 season, Raack was awarded a Basil Sellers scholarship, and for 2013–14, she was selected in the Cricket NSW Academy Development squad.

-Raack was then was recruited by Tasmania for the 2014–15 season.
+Raack was then recruited by Tasmania for the 2014–15 season.
 She quickly achieved prominence by taking 4–41 in a Twenty20 match against the ACT Meteors.
 During the following off-season, she moved permanently to Tasmania after finding a full-time job.

 Raack debuted for Hobart Hurricanes against the Melbourne Stars during its inaugural WBBL|01 season (2015–16).
 She remained in the Hurricanes squad for the WBBL|02 season (2016–17).

 Off the field, Raack completed a Bachelor of Health Science/Master of Physiotherapy at the University of Western Sydney, and has worked in Hobart as a physiotherapist.